Dahyna-Martinez/Agents-and-Task-Management/README.md

 # Programing assigments Repository

 Programing assigment 3
-Go to GUI folder.
+- Go to GUI folder.
--To run exercise 3.7:
+- To run exercise 3.7:
--1.Select geometry.py, code may ask you to download packages.
+- 1.Select geometry.py, code may ask you to download packages.
--2.If download packages fails, Run the program anyways.
+- 2.If download packages fails, Run the program anyways.
-3.You can toggle coordinate visibility in the cells by pressing the "Coordinates On/Off" button.
+- 3.You can toggle coordinate visibility in the cells by pressing the "Coordinates On/Off" button.
-4.In the GUI, create polygonal obstacle shapes by clicking on the desired cells.
+- 4.In the GUI, create polygonal obstacle shapes by clicking on the desired cells.
-5.Select the starting cell and the goal cell.
+- 5.Select the starting cell and the goal cell.
-6.Press the "Find Path" button and select the algorithm you want to use.
+- 6.Press the "Find Path" button and select the algorithm you want to use.

 To run exercise 3.9
 1.Select MissionariesCannibals.py, code may ask you to download packages.